Viscoelasticity of suspension of red blood cells under oscillatory shear flow: Results

 \subsection{Membrane tension under oscillatory shear flow}

-Finally, we also investigate the maximum in-plane principal tension $T_1$ ($\geq T_2$) and the isotropic tension $T_{iso} (= T_1 + T_2)/2$ in the deformed RBC, and display the results in figure~\ref{fig:tension}.
+Finally, we also investigate the maximal in-plane principal tension $T_1$ ($\geq T_2$) and the isotropic tension $T_{iso} (= T_1 + T_2)/2$ in the deformed RBC, and display the results in Fig.~\ref{fig:tension}.
 We indicate the spatial-temporal average of those tensions as $\langle T_1 \rangle$ and $\langle T_{iso} \rangle$, which are computed using equation~\eqref{eq:Ti}.
 It is known that these tensions monotonically increase with $Ca$, as observed in narrow rectangular microchannels~\citep{Takeishi2019MDPI}.
-Similarly to the normal stress differences $\langle N_i \rangle$, the values of $\langle T_i \rangle$ also decrease with $f_{in}$, independently of $\phi$ (figures~\ref{fig:tension}$a$ and \ref{fig:tension}$b$), clearly indicating the decrease of the RBC deformation and a reduction in their hydrodynamic interactions.
+Similarly to the normal stress differences $\langle N_i \rangle$, the values of $\langle T_i \rangle$ also decrease with $f_{in}$, independently of $\phi$ (Figs.~\ref{fig:tension}a and \ref{fig:tension}b), clearly indicating the decrease of the RBC deformation and a reduction in their hydrodynamic interactions.
 Indeed, the magnitude of $|\langle T_i \rangle|$ decreases for all $f_{in}$, compared to those in a steady shear flow, with the maximum principal tension $\langle T_1 \rangle$ being much lower especially in the dilute condition ($\phi$ = 0.11).
-A monotonically frequency-dependent decrease of the membrane tensions is also found for all $\phi$ both in SAOS ($Ca_0$ = 0.05) and LAOS ($Ca_0$ = 0.8) (figure~\ref{fig:tension}$c$ and \ref{fig:tension}$d$, respectively).
+A frequency-dependent decrease of the membrane tensions is also found for all $\phi$ both for $Ca_0$ = 0.05 and $Ca_0$ = 0.8 (Figs.~\ref{fig:tension}c and \ref{fig:tension}d, respectively).

-Finally, the state of membrane tension is further investigated for different viscosity ratios $\lambda$, the results shown in figure~\ref{fig:tension}($e$).
-Compared with the previous results of single RBC in~\cite{Omori2012, Takeishi2019MDPI}, the similarities or discrepancies in the values of $\langle T_i \rangle$ for different $\lambda$ arise here from the different input frequencies $f_{in}$.
+The state of membrane tension is further investigated for different viscosity ratios $\lambda$, the results shown in Fig.~\ref{fig:tension}(e).
+Compared with the previous results of single RBC in Refs.~\onlinecite{Omori2012, Takeishi2019MDPI}, the similarities or discrepancies in the values of $\langle T_i \rangle$ for different $\lambda$ arise here from the different input frequencies $f_{in}$.
 The observations above about the reduction in membrane tension with the oscillations are valid also for the different values of $\lambda$ examined.
+Considering these results shown in~Fig.\ref{fig:tension}, SAOS flow basically impedes the deformation of individual RBCs as well as the magnitude of fluid-membrane interactions, resulting in a lower specific viscosity and first and second normal stress differences than in steady shear flow (Figs.~\ref{fig:hct01ca005lam5}c and \ref{fig:hct01ca005lam5}d).